 If you want to use a Nest or an Ecobee to monitor a home’s temperature while you’re away, though, your annoyance level may run higher in event of outage.
-You’ll be flying blind anytime there’s an outage.
+Outages will be noticeable to you and probably very annoying.
 The thermostat should keep running your schedule, but in event of exceptionally bad conditions you may want additional peace of mind.
 We once pointed an inexpensive Yi camera at a large thermometer in a house we weren’t living at but wanted to monitor through a winter – sounds silly but it worked.

 In our own testing and trial runs with thermostats from Nest and Ecobee, we didn’t encounter any major outages.
 We’re very “set it and forget it” though, so once we had a schedule we liked we didn’t keep logging into the app.
 Many outages and scheduled downtimes went unnoticed by us.

 (As an aside, we’ve used Nest cameras for over four years to monitor a property we don’t live in full time, and we’ve only encountered the occasional Nest service outage.
 As an additional layer of security we set the property up with cameras from both Nest and Yi, figuring it was less likely that both services were out at the same time.)

 On April 11, 2019 we visited outage.report and took these snapshots depicting the last ~4 months of server outages for Nest and Ecobee.